 · The research project motivated a stream of Harvard Business Review articles to help managers learn how to manage more ethically in algorithmically managed environments, and to help workers on these platforms to sustain their autonomy and wellbeing

-o Möhlmann, M. and Henfridsson, O. (2021): What people hate about being managed by algorithms, Harvard Business Review, Special Issue, November 2021, (magazine, print).
+o Möhlmann, M. and Henfridsson, O. (2021): What people hate about being managed by algorithms, Harvard Business Review, Special Issue, November 2021, (short/magazine, print).

-o Möhlmann, M (2021): Subtile Kontrolle - Subtle Control, Harvard Business Manager (extended German version of the Harvard Business Review), November Issue, (magazine, print).
+o Möhlmann, M (2021): Subtile Kontrolle - Subtle Control, Harvard Business Manager (extended German version of the Harvard Business Review), November Issue, (short/magazine, print).

-o Möhlmann, M. and Henfridsson, O. (2019): What people hate about being managed by algorithms, according to a study of Uber drivers, Harvard Business Review (digital), 30 August 2019.
+o Möhlmann, M. and Henfridsson, O. (2019): What people hate about being managed by algorithms, according to a study of Uber drivers, Harvard Business Review (short/digital), 30 August 2019.

 · In January 2022, Mareike Möhlmann presented findings from this paper and her work about algorithmic nudging at a United Nations Roundtable focusing on “Digital Nudging for Climate Change”.
 She was asked to provide written input for a UN report.